 Goodwill consists of the excess of the purchase price over the fair value of tangible and identifiable intangible net assets acquired in business combinations.
-ASC 350 requires us to test goodwill for impairment at least annually at the reporting unit level in lieu of being amortized.
-We have determined that we have two reporting units under ASC 350; Radio and Television.
+We test goodwill for impairment at least annually at the reporting unit level.
+We have determined that we have two reporting, Radio and Television.
 We currently only have goodwill in our radio reporting unit.
 We have aggregated our operating components (radio stations) into a single radio reporting unit based upon the similarity of their economic characteristics.
 Our evaluation included consideration of factors, such as regulatory environment, business model, gross margins, nature of services and the process for delivering these services.